-After isolation of radioactive waste in deep geological formations and design based repository closure, radionuclides are expected to only enter the biosphere by slow migration.
-This process typically takes many thousands of years.
-The rate of transport depends on the distance of the repository from the biosphere and movement of the groundwater, and is mainly governed by the interaction of the dissolved radionuclides with minerals present in the host rock and engineered barrier systems.
+After isolation of radioactive waste in deep geological formations and design based repository closure, radionuclides are expected to enter the biosphere by slow migration.
+This process typically takes many thousands to hundreds of thousands of years.
+The rate of radionuclides migration depends on the distance of the repository from the biosphere and the groundwater mobility, and is mainly governed by the interaction of the dissolved radionuclides with minerals present in the host rock and engineered barrier systems(Churakov et al., 2020).